jentor67/CreateRandomOrders/README.md

 # CreateRandomOrders
-Using python random orders and send them to a PDF
+Using python create random orders and send them to a PDF